Curvy Instagram Model Neybron James Teases Her Fans In A Sexy Black Teddy

 “God!
 Your’re PERFECT,” one of her fans commented on the picture.

 “Drop dead gorgeous!!
-[You have] a very sexy body,” another one chimed in.
+[You have] a very sexy body,” another chimed in.

 “Your beauty warms my soul,” a third fan wrote.